Learning how to start a blog has the potential to drastically change your life.

 - Your content needs to help people solve a problem.
 If it doesn’t do that, then it better be entertaining.
 If you aren’t doing either of these things, you’re going to have a hard time getting readers to stick around.

-- Use social media to promote your blog posts.
-I recommend starting with Pinterest.
+- Use social media (like Facebook) to promote your blog posts.
+I personally recommend starting with Pinterest as it typically the easiest way for beginner bloggers to get traffic to their website.
 Check out our comprehensive Pinterest guide.

 Any more questions on how to start a blog?
 Let me know in the comments and I’ll respond!